- 90-90 Quad-Psoas Stretch for tight muscles after hip resurfacing

 They found nearly 59 percent of the patients (49,617) did not use opioids prior to surgery, while 41.4 percent did.
 The top three prescribed opioids were hydrocodone/acetaminophen, oxycodone/acetaminophen, and oxycodone.

-In opioid … Read the rest
+In opioid users, the study showed that … Read the rest

 Outpatient orthopedic procedures gaining popularity on international level – Read Full Article Here

 It is known by several names: same-day surgery, day-case surgery, ambulatory surgery and outpatient surgery.
 Whatever the name, outpatient orthopaedic surgery is now considered by many to be safe and feasible across an ever-widening array of joints replacement.
 Proponents of these procedures say they have the potential to increase patient comfort and satisfaction while improving hospital efficiency and reducing health care costs. … Read the rest

 What Equipment Will I Need At Home After Surgery?

 Everyone has slightly different needs.
 There are some basic items almost everyone needs and then there are things that some people want and others just don’t need.